shn-shp/reccor/README.md

 # Reccor

-*Lightweight modular Record Correleator*
+*read.compare.process.*

-**Reccor** is a simple program and framework for correlating records written in Python.
+*Reccor* is a lightweight program and framework for correlating records.
+It is *extensible* by design and written completely in python.

 ## Installation